Obviously, when you invest in camera gear it’s not cheap, and it’s just that, an investment.

-The shutter count on your camera is kind of like total mileage of a car and is one of those metrics that gives you an idea of the lifespan of your camera.
+The shutter count on your camera is kind of like total mileage of a car and is one of those metrics that give you an idea of the lifespan of your camera.

 For Sony cameras, the Sony a6500 has been officially tested for 200,000 mechanical shutter release cycles, and the a7RII, a7RIII, and a9 have been tested for 500,000 mechanical shutter counts.
 As a note, shutter release cycles are not counted when shooting in silent mode as the camera uses the electronic shutter in silent mode.

 Even though the cameras have been tested to these shutter counts, the number is just a number and doesn’t really tell the entire story.

 So in this article here is what we’re going to cover:

 What is Shutter Count on your Sony Camera and What Does it Mean?

 In your everyday life, no matter what electronic device or piece of technology you’re using, it has a maximum lifespan.